-Step 1: Daily phone call

-- Step 2: A letter will be sent to the family informing the family of accumulating absences.
-The letter will be accompanied by a phone call from the grade level Family and Student Specialist. - Step 3: Family must attend a conference with Family and Student Specialists and other staff to develop a plan to support the student's attendance at school. - Step 4: If absences continue, the family must attend a conference with a member of the administration, which could include the Director of Social Services, Assistant Principal, and Principal. - Step 4: After 10 or more absences with an impact on academic growth, the law mandates the school to consider a report to the State Central Registry.
+- 1. Step 1: Daily phone call when scholar is absent if family has not notified the main office - 2.
+Step 2: A letter will be sent to the family informing the family of accumulating absences.
+The letter will be accompanied by a phone call from the grade level Family and Student Specialist. - 3.
+Step 3: Family must attend a conference with the principal and other staff to develop a plan to support the scholar's attendance at school. - 4.
+Step 4: If absences continue, the family must attend a conference with a member of the administration, which could include the Director of Social Services, Assistant Principal(s), and Principal. - 5.
+Step 5: After 10 or more absences with an impact on academic growth, the law mandates the school to consider a report to the State Central Registry.
 The classroom teacher will notify the parents/guardians when a student is in danger of failing a subject due to missed work from excessive absences.
 However, the responsibility for monitoring unexcused absences rests with the parent/guardian and the student.
-At any point during these absences, school staff reserve the right to conduct a home visit to determine reason for missed school.
+At any point during these absences, school staff reserves the right to conduct a home visit to determine the reason for missed school.